 We can therefore assume that they’re similarly bad for an already fatty liver.
 This is why you should limit consumption as much as possible and only have a maximum of 2 per week.
 Ideally not every week.

 Why are eggs bad for your fatty liver?

-Eggs are extremely nutritious: high in protein and with high amounts of vitamin D and cobalamin, as well as iron which are really important in our diet (and we generally lack most of these).
+Eggs are extremely nutritious, that is indeed correct.
+They are high in protein and with high amounts of vitamin D and cobalamin, as well as iron which are really important in our diet (and we generally lack most of these).

 We all know that cholesterol in excess is bad for our health and eggs can easily get us to dangerous amounts.
 Plus, it is synthetized in the liver, forcing it to do extra, unnecessary work.

 Not to mention the fact that in most cases, eggs are fried or cooked with oil, which can double the amount of unhealthy fats and cholesterol.

 However, putting all things together and looking at both the Pros and the Cons, as well as considering eggs that are cooked in safe way for the liver (without any added fat or dressings/sugar), we can conclude that they are not really horrible.